ABC News settles defamation suit with Trump for $15 million

 Carroll alleged that Trump raped her in a department store in the mid-1990s and that he defamed her when he denied her claim.
 Trump has denied all wrongdoing toward Carroll.

-In 2023, a jury found that Trump sexually abused her, sufficient to hold him liable for battery, though it did not find that Carroll proved he raped her.
+In 2023, a jury found that Trump sexually abused Carroll, sufficient to hold him liable for battery, though it did not find that Carroll proved he raped her.
 The jury awarded Carroll $5 million for battery and defamation.
-In January, Carroll was awarded an additional $83.3 million in damages for his defamatory statements disparaging her and denying her rape allegations.
+In January, Carroll was awarded an additional $83.3 million in damages for defamatory statements made by Trump that disparaged her and denied her rape allegations.

-The jury did not find that Carroll proved Trump had raped her.
-Instead, a judge concluded months later when dismissing Trump’s countersuit against Carroll that the claim Trump raped Carroll was “substantially true.”
-The judge wrote in August 2023 that Trump “raped” her in the broader sense of that word, as people generally understand it, though not as it is narrowly defined by New York state law.
+A judge concluded in August 2023, when dismissing Trump’s countersuit against Carroll, that the claim Trump raped Carroll was “substantially true.”
+The judge wrote that Trump “raped” her in the broader sense of that word, as people generally understand it, though not as it is narrowly defined by New York state law.

 In the lawsuit filed against ABC News in March, Trump claimed that Stephanopoulos’ statements were “false, intentional, malicious and designed to cause harm.”

-The case was allowed to move forward in July, with the judge refusing to dismiss the lawsuit, writing that these definitions were different enough.
+A judge in July refused to dismiss Trump’s lawsuit against the network, writing that these definitions were different enough.
 He added that the case would turn on “whether it is substantially true to say a jury (or juries) found (Trump) liable for rape by a jury despite the jury’s verdict expressly finding he was not liable for rape.”

+The settlement came a day after a federal judge ruled that Trump and Stephanopoulos must sit for a deposition sometime next week.
+The president-elect can now avoid testifying under oath, which could have come with potential legal risks as he prepares to return to the White House.

+Trump has a history of filing lawsuits against the news media.
+In late October, he filed a lawsuit against CBS, demanding $10 billion in damages over the network’s “60 Minutes” interview with Vice President Kamala Harris.
+His legal counsel claimed the interview with Harris and the associated programming were “partisan and unlawful acts of election and voter interference” intended to “mislead the public and attempt to tip the scales” of the presidential election in her favor.

 The-CNN-Wire